 I Often for my Jenny Strove ~ Bolton is an English Country Dance.
-It was published by Henry Playford in 1690 in The Dancing Master, 8th ed..
-It was interpreted by Charles Bolton in 2000 and published in Retreads Vol.8.
-It is a proper 3 Couple Longways dance.
+It was published by Henry Playford (website) in 1690 in The Dancing Master, 8th ed..
+It was interpreted by Charles Bolton (website) in 2000 and published in Retreads Vol.8.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 231.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 The first man cross over with his Partner into the 2. cu. place, and all four lead up hands a-breast, then fall back and all four turn S. Then cross over below the 3. cu. and all four lead up hands a-bbreast, then the 1. cu. cast up into the 2. cu. place and turn S. then go the Figure above through the 1. cu. and turn your Partner then the Figure through the 3. cu. and cast up into the 2. cu. place and turn your Partner.